knaw-huc/annorepo/docs/usage.md

 As the protocol does not specify how to create, update or delete annotation containers, AnnoRep implements endpoints for that in a way similar to that used by [elucidate](https://github.com/dlcs/elucidate-server)

-The following requests expect the annorepo server running locally at `http://localhost:9999/`
+The following requests expect the annorepo server to be running locally at `http://localhost:9999/`

+Features marked `(experimental)` are likely to change in the next release.

+---

 ## Annotation Containers

-### creating an annotation container
+### Creating an annotation container

 #### Request